 The International Council of E-Commerce Consultants (EC-Council) is a member-based organisation that certifies individuals in various e-business and information security skills.
-It is the owner and creator of the world famous Certified Ethical Hacker (CEH), Computer Hacking Forensics Investigator (CHFI) and EC-Council Certified Security Analyst (ECSA)/License Penetration Tester (LPT) certifications.
+It is the owner and creator of the world famous Certified Ethical Hacker (CEH), Computer Hacking Forensics Investigator (CHFI), EC-Council Certified Security Analyst (ECSA)/License Penetration Tester (LPT) certifications and cyber security courses.

 DDLS EC-Council courses validate information security professionals who are equipped with the necessary skills and knowledge required in a specialised information security domain that will help them avert a cyber conflict.